ICML2019Submission4307/pytorch-kaldi/README.md

-# The PyTorch-Kaldi Speech Recognition Toolkit
+# Implementation of HCGS using PyTorch-Kaldi Speech Recognition Toolkit
 PyTorch-Kaldi is an open-source repository for developing state-of-the-art DNN/HMM speech recognition systems.
 The DNN part is managed by PyTorch, while feature extraction, label computation, and decoding are performed with the Kaldi toolkit.

-This repository contains the last version of the  PyTorch-Kaldi toolkit (PyTorch-Kaldi-v1.0).
-To take a look into the previous version (PyTorch-Kaldi-v0.1), [click here](https://bitbucket.org/mravanelli/pytorch-kaldi-v0.0/src/master/).

-If you use this code or part of it, please cite the following paper:

-*M. Ravanelli, T. Parcollet, Y. Bengio, "The PyTorch-Kaldi Speech Recognition Toolkit", [arXiv](https://arxiv.org/abs/1811.07453)*

-The toolkit is released under a **Creative Commons Attribution 4.0 International license**.
-You can copy, distribute, modify the code for research, commercial and non-commercial purposes.
-We only ask to cite our paper referenced above.
+We are using

 [See a short introductory video on the PyTorch-Kaldi Toolkit](https://www.youtube.com/watch?v=VDQaf0SS4K0&t=2s)